bulletp23/Erionmud/README.md

  - Added scanning for mobs / junkyard items

 Erion Mapper Display
+ - Update to run with new mapper and .db

-Erion Mapper - erion_mapper_clean
+Erion Mapper
- - Text based mapper for Erion mud
+ - Updated to to use the .db for better collection and speed
- - Requires the erion_map.lua to be installed in your main foldier (the one that contains all the main foldiers and the mushclient EXE)
+ - Requires the erion_map.db to be installed in your main foldier (the one that contains all the main foldiers and the mushclient EXE)
+ - If you do not install the .db it should auto create